CV Pipeline Customization#

 ...

-Please note that the engine files will be generated internally by the VSS container.
-Hence, do not change the modelEngineFile field which contains dummy paths.
+The engine files are generated internally by the VSS container.
+Do not change the modelEngineFile field, which contains dummy paths.

 ...